This post has already been read 18248 times!

 Of course significantly increasing demand accuracy is only half of the equation.
 To gain the potential network benefits, the platform must support both a seamless environment between planning and execution as well as the ability to replenish the high frequency demand signals with optimized execution.

 I’ll discuss these points further in future posts.
-If you’re impatient though, I suggest you read the new white paper, What is Demand Sensing?
-Much More than a Demand Management Revolution.
+If you’re impatient though, I suggest you read the white paper on Demand Sensing in the Supply Chain.

 Recommended: Supply Chain Networks Revealed (ChainLink Research)